ssoDTlab/ssoDTlab/README.md

 <div>
 Welcome to my page! <br>
-My name is Sang-Won Seo, and I enjoy learning about SLAM.
+My name is Sang-Won Seo, and I enjoy learning about Generative model.
 </div>

 <!--